PAUT & TOFD Ultrasonic, for Corrosion & Critical Weld Inspection

 Why Advanced NDT is Chosen, over Radiography

-Although radiography testing (RT) was the primary NDT method suggested by the manufacturer, SWISS APPROVAL concluded that alternative advanced NDT methods, like ultrasound testing (UTPA), is definitely a more advantageous method.
+Although radiography testing (RT) was the primary NDT method suggested by the manufacturer, SiSi Ispezioni, adopted alternative advanced NDT methods for our customers, like ultrasound testing (UTPA), is definitely a more advantageous method.

 - RT inspection would have required twice as many inspectors.

 - Implementation of a safety zone was deemed too difficult.
 Inspection activities has to be performed during the night, while other employees are not present.